Nicolas Joseph Maison: Bourbon restoration

-After the abdication of the emperor, Maison rallied to Louis XVIII of France, who made him a Knight of St. Louis and appointed him Governor of Paris.
+After the abdication of the emperor, Maison rallied to King Louis XVIII, who made him a Knight of St. Louis and appointed him Governor of Paris.
 During the Hundred Days, Maison stayed loyal to the Bourbons and joined them when they fled to Ghent.
 After the Second Restoration, he was made commandant of the 1st Military Division.
-He was put on the court martial appointed to judge Marshal Ney on a charge of treason for joining Napoléon but after he and his colleagues declared themselves incompetent he was demoted to command of the 8th Military Division in Marseilles.
+He was put on the court martial appointed to judge Marshal Ney on a charge of treason for joining Napoléon but after he and his colleagues declared themselves incompetent he was demoted to command of the 8th Military Division in Marseille.
 In 1817, Maison was created a marquis and a Peer of France by Louis XVIII.

 In 1828, he was given command of the French expeditionary corps in Morea (the Peloponnese peninsula in Greece).
 This expedition consisted in a land intervention of the French Army in the Peloponnese at the time of the Greek War of Independence, with the aim of liberating the region from the Turkish-Egyptian occupation forces commanded by Ibrahim Pasha.
 The military expedition was also accompanied by a scientific expedition mandated by the French Academy.
 After the soldiers took control of the principal strongholds held by the Turkish troops (Navarino, Modon, Coron and Patras), General Maison was created a Marshal of France by Charles X on 22 February 1829.
 Although he returned to France after 8 months, the French kept a military presence in the area until 1833.
 He left Greece on 22 May 1829.

-July monarchy
+Later life

-In 1830 he joined the July Revolution and served in November 1830 as Minister of Foreign Affairs for a couple of weeks, before being sent to Vienna as ambassador.
+In 1830, Maison supported the July Revolution and served in November 1830 as Minister of Foreign Affairs for a couple of weeks, before being sent to Vienna as ambassador.
 In 1833 he was made ambassador to Russia in St. Petersburg.
 Maison served as minister of war from 30 April 1835 to 19 September 1836 after which he retired from public life.

 Nicolas-Joseph Maison died in Paris on 13 February 1840.
 He is buried in the Père Lachaise Cemetery (division 5).